-In VIA Rail84, the Supreme Court found that the legal test in relation to undue obstacle under the Canada Transportation Act was the same as the legal test for "reasonable accommodation" or "undue hardship" used in human rights cases.
+In VIA Rail85, the Supreme Court found that the legal test in relation to undue obstacle under the Canada Transportation Act was the same as the legal test for "reasonable accommodation" or "undue hardship" used in human rights cases.

-Despite the Via Rail decision, there is some concern that the test for undue hardship which the CTA applies is a considerably lower standard that the test applied by the Canadian Human Rights Commission and Tribunal.85
+Despite the Via Rail decision, there is some concern that the test for undue hardship which the CTA applies is a considerably lower standard than the test applied by the Canadian Human Rights Commission and Tribunal.86

-For example, in the Morten decision the CTA found that Mr. Morten had experienced an obstacle, but the obstacle was not undue because Air Canada argued that there were safety risks associated with having Mr. Morten fly without an attendant.86 In contrast, the Canadian Human Rights Tribunal found that Air Canada had failed to accommodate Mr. Morten to the point of undue hardship.
-This was based on Air Canada's admission that it was not impossible to individually assess Mr. Morten to see if he could communicate without an attendant.87
+For example, in the Morten decision the CTA found that Mr. Morten had experienced an obstacle, but the obstacle was not undue because Air Canada argued that there were safety risks associated with having Mr. Morten fly without an attendant.87 In contrast, the Canadian Human Rights Tribunal found that Air Canada had failed to accommodate Mr. Morten to the point of undue hardship.
+This was based on Air Canada's admission that